What you should know about the indoor cooling process

 A Residential Split System Heat Pump is a year 'round comfort system.
 In the summer it draws heat out of your home to keep it cool, and in the winter it draws heat from outside air into your home to keep it warm.
 Many heat pump installations have a booster electrical resistance heater that automatically supplements heat brought in from the outside.
 Outside air always has heat in it - even at very low outdoor temperatures.

-Just the central air conditioning system, an electric heat pump includes a compressor, a fan, outdoor coil, indoor coil, and a refrigerant.
+Just the central air conditioning system, an electric heat pump includes a compressor, a fan, outdoor coil, indoor coil, and refrigerant.

 The efficiency of Heat Pumps is rated using SEER (for cooling efficiency) and HSPF (for heating efficiency).